acisops/acis_anomaly_pages/source/dpab_shutdown.rst

   - If Tom does not answer, call Scott Wolk.
 Leave a message if he does not answer.

 * Process the dump data and make sure that there is nothing anomalous in the data *BEFORE* the shutdown.
-We want to know if a new occurrence looks just like the previous occurrences.
-  If yes, it should appear as if in one frame the DPA-A (or DPA-B) turned off.
+We want to know if a new occurrence looks just like the single previous occurrence.
+If yes, it should appear as if in one frame the DPA-B turned off.
 * Convene a telecon at the next reasonable moment.
-* As soon as the time of the DPA-[AB] shutdown is known, inform ``sot_yellow_alert``.
+* As soon as the time of the DPA-B shutdown is known, inform ``sot_yellow_alert``.
 * Identify whether or not additional comm time is needed and if so ask the Lead Systems Engineer to request it.
-* DPA-A shutdowns require reloading the patches, restarting DEA housekeeping, and resetting the focal plane temperature.
-* DPA-B shutdowns require that the DPA-B be powered back on, science operations may need to be stopped, and the FEPs and video boards maybe need to be powered down.
+* Prepare a CAP to power back on the DPA-B and bring it up for review.
+If the shutdown occurs during an observation that utilitizes the side B FEPs, the active BEP may execut a watchdog reboot and it may be necessary to warm boot the BEP. (**also standby mode?**)
+* Execute the CAP at the next available comm.

 Impacts
 -------

-* Until the DPA-A is powered back on, science operations will be interrupted, but if DPA-B needs to be powered back on science operations may need to be temporarily stopped.
+* Until the DPA-B is powered back on, science operations which require the use of the side B FEPs will be interrupted.
-* In the case of a side A or B shutdown, the warmboot of the BEP will reset the parameters of the TXINGS patch to their defaults.
+* If it is necessary to warm boot the BEP, this will reset the parameters of the TXINGS patch to their defaults.
 They can be updated in the weekly load through a SAR.
-* After recovery from a DPA-A shutdown, the power status may be in an unusual state (e.g., lower than expected input current) due to FEPs being off.
-This situation should resolve itself with the next observation.

 Relevant Procedures
 -------------------